adampgiles/CI_PP2_BM/README.md

 - The second tab (Presets/Share), shows the presets and share window.
 - The third tab (Information), shows the information window.
 - When a tab is clicked, the other tab's background colours change to a darker colour.
 This is to show that the tab's window is not active.
 Only in-active tabs will change the window, clicking an active tab has no effect.

+### Sequencer
+- Situated below the Tab Navigation section.
+- Contains six drum tracks
+- Each of the six tracks consists of a Drum Pad, Mute button, Clear button and a 16 Step Sequencer.
+- The Drum pad plays an audio sample of the track's sound when clicked.
+The pad's colour changes temporarily when clicked to give visual feedback to the user, informing them that the button was clicked.
+- The Mute button will mute the track and stop the track's audio from playing during playback.
+The button's colour changes to visually inform the user that the mute button is active.
+- The clear button toggles off any active steps in the track's step sequencer.
+The button's colour changes temporarily to privide visual feedback to the user that the change has occured.
+- The 16 Step Sequencers consists of 16 buttons.
+When a button is clicked the colour changes to provide visual feedback that the step is active.
+During playback, when the playback position reaches the step's position, if the step is active the track's sound will trigger.
+- Each track's step has a different colour.
+This is to clearly show the different tracks and also to provide variety to the visuals.